rubyonjets/jets/docs/_docs/extras/upgrading.md

 ## Upgrade Details

 The following section provides a little more detail on each version upgrade.
 Note, not all versions required more details.

+### 2.0.0

+* csrf forgery protection added.
+Need to add `csrf_meta_tags` to the layout for js based non-get calls.
+Also need to update the stock `crud.js`.
+And update the `config/application.rb` and with `default_protect_from_forgery = false` when in api mode.
+The `jets upgrade` command does this for you.
+* Note: The `jets upgrade` command does not update your `form_tag` to the newer `form_with` helper.
+The `jets generate scaffold` does, though.
+Recommend generating a scaffold, comparing the form tags and upgrading as it makes sense.
+The current `form_tag` though includes authenticity_token so you can leave your forms as-is if needed.

 ### 1.4.11